AdobeDocs/experience-platform.en/help/tags/extensions/server/twitter/overview.md

 This extension should be used if you want to use data from the Edge Network in [!DNL Twitter] to take advantage of its customer analytics and targeting capabilities.

-Use case    Description
+For example, consider a marketing team in an organization.
+The team captures user interaction event data from their website as event data from their website and loads it into [!DNL Twitter] using this event forwarding extension.

-Targeted Advertisement Campaigns    Marketing teams can use the [!DNL Twitter] event forwarding extension by capturing user interaction event data from their website and forward relevant events to Twitter.
-Marketing and analytics teams can then perform additional analysis and target these users to run targeted advertisement campaigns
+The marketing and analytics teams can then leverage [!DNL Twitter's] capabilities to perform additional analysis and target these users to run targeted advertisement campaigns.

 For more information on use cases specific to [!DNL Twitter], refer to the [[!DNL Twitter] use cases](https://www.braze.com/customers) documentation.